 calc_rating (…).
 The

-calc_rating (…) function computes and calculates the number of full stars, the number of empty stars and the number of halves of stars, then reloads the page, but with new ones submitted values of the variables for the stars.
+calc_rating (…) function computes and calculates the number of full stars, the number of empty stars, and the number of halves of stars, then reload the page, but with new ones submitted values of the variables for the stars.
 We implement it as follows: